-The soprano recently made her Metropolitan Opera debut as the High Priestess in Aida with Marco Armiliano conducting and has returned to the company for Voce dal Ciel in Don Carlo as well as for its productions of Götterdämmerung and Nabucco.
-She recently sang her first performances of the title role of Ariadne auf Naxos with Theater Kiel, Giorgetta in Il tabarro with LidalNorth in Oslo, and Fiordiligi in Cosí fan tutte with Shreveport Opera.
-On the concert stage, she joined the American Symphony Orchestra for Esmerelda in Schimidt’s Notre Dame at Carnegie Hall as well as for concerts featuring French repertoire by Saint-Saëns, Gounod, Delibes, and Massenet at the Bard Music Festival.
-Among her other concert performances are Strauss’ Vier letzte Lieder with the Monterey Symphony, Verdi’s Requiem with the Louisiana Philharmonic and East Alabama Arts Association, Mahler’s Symphony No. 2 with Theater Kiel, and concert programs of varied repertoire for Verein Opera in Zurich and Den Nye Opera.
-She sang a solo recital in New York City that was presented by the Marilyn Horne Foundation and Weill Music Institute at Carnegie Hall and joined bass John Relyea in a recital presented by the George London Foundation at New York City’s Morgan Library.
+Mrs. Guilbeau made her Metropolitan Opera debut as the High Priestess in Aida, with Marco Armiliato conducting, and has since reprised the role several times with the company.
+She has also sung Voce dal Ciel in Don Carlo, and she has joined the Met for their productions of Götterdämmerung and Nabucco.
+Along with four other up-and-coming singers, she represented the Metropolitan Opera for its Rising Stars concert tour, giving concerts and masterclasses throughout the United States.
+On the concert stage, she joined the American Symphony Orchestra for Esmerelda in Schimidt’s Notre Dame at Carnegie Hall, as well as for concerts featuring French repertoire by Saint-Saëns, Gounod, Delibes, and Massenet at the Bard Music Festival.
+The Symphony released the performances of Saint-Saëns’ “Le dèluge, poème biblique," Op.
+45 and Schmitt’s Psalm 47, Op 38 as recordings.
+Among her other concert performances are Strauss’ Vier letzte Lieder with the Monterey Symphony, Verdi’s Requiem with both the Louisiana Philharmonic and East Alabama Arts Association, and Mahler’s Symphony No. 2 and Beethoven’s Symphony No. 9 with Orchester Kiel.
+She offered a solo recital in New York City with pianist Kevin Murphy, which was co-presented by the Marilyn Horne Foundation and Weill Music Institute at Carnegie Hall.
+She later joined bass John Relyea in a recital presented by the George London Foundation at New York City’s Morgan Library with pianist Warren Jones.

 Photo: Kritin Hoebermann

-Copyright © 2019 Lori Guilbeau - All Rights Reserved.
+Copyright © 2021 Lori Guilbeau - All Rights Reserved.